petergrace1618/buying-history/README.md

 # buying-history
-As a teenager I had a meager collection of Heavy Metal cassette tapes, but I sold them when I was 19; I guess I felt I had outgrown them.
-Then in 2006 when I discovered eBay and Amazon at 30, I started collecting them again.
+As a teenager I had a small collection of Heavy Metal cassette tapes, but I sold them when I was 19; I guess I felt I had outgrown them.
+Then in 2006 when I discovered eBay and Amazon at 30, I started collecting tapes again.
 I guess I wanted to rekindle my youth.
 And because I'm fastidious, I kept track of my purchases in a text file with a format of my own making.

 ## Phase 1
 ```